ABOUT TRIPARTITE ALLIANCE FOR FAIR AND PROGRESSIVE EMPLOYMENT PRACTICES (TAFEP)

 - Abide by labour laws and adopt Tripartite Guidelines which promote fair employment practices.

-Employers will find that by implementing fair and merit-based employment practices, they will be able to widen the pool of candidates they can recruit from.
+Employers will find that by implementing fair and progressive employment practices, they will be able to widen the pool of candidates they can recruit from.
 Treating employees fairly and with respect will also help employers retain their valued staff in today’s tight labour market, build greater employee engagement and bring their businesses to greater heights.
 By putting in place progressive employment practices such as age-management practices and work-life strategies, employers also stand to gain an enhancement in employer branding, employee engagement and morale, higher productivity and customer satisfaction.

-Employees will get a fair chance of being recruited regardless of age, race, language, gender, marital status or religion so long as they have the ability to perform the job.
+At the same time, employees will get a fair chance of being recruited and developed regardless of age, race, language, gender, marital status or religion so long as they have the ability to perform the job.
 Employees will also be able to find a work-life fit so that they can manage both their work and personal responsibilities.

-More than 2800 employers (including unions, chambers and associations) have signed the Employers’ Pledge of Fair Employment Practices and committed to being fair.
-The numbers are increasing continually with the increased awareness of fair employment.
+More than 4,000 employers (including unions, chambers and associations) have signed the Employers’ Pledge of Fair Employment Practices and committed to being fair.
+The numbers are increasing continually with the increased awareness of fair and progressive employment.

-As a pledge-signer, companies can send representatives to training workshops and seminars organised by TAFEP at no charge.
+As a pledge-signer, companies can send representatives to training workshops and seminars organised by TAFEP at subsidised rates.
 These include Recruitment and Selection Workshops and company sharing sessions on best HR practices.

-In addition, pledged employers can make use of TAFEP's advisory services for on-site consultancy to pledged employers on their recruitment practices.
-Companies will be given recommendations on how they can improve their hiring processes after the sessions.
+In addition, pledged employers can make use of TAFEP's advisory services to improve their recruitment practices.
+Companies will be given recommendations on how they can enhance their employment practices and processes.

 FEEDBACK FROM THE PUBLIC

-Individuals who wish to provide feedback on fair employment practices can also contact TAFEP directly through the contact details below.
+Individuals who wish to provide feedback on fair and progressive employment practices can also contact TAFEP directly through the contact details below.